Straylight Run: Prepare to Be Wrong EP (2005)

-On October 4, 2005 the band released their second record in the form of the Prepare to Be Wrong EP.
-The CD comprised two old demos ("A Slow Descent" from the band's original demo, and "It Never Gets Easier" a demo from the sessions for their first CD Straylight Run, although it was then known as "Costello"), a cover of Bob Dylan's "With God on Our Side" and 3 new songs.
+On October 4, 2005, the band released their second record in the form of the Prepare to Be Wrong EP.
+The CD comprised two old demos ("A Slow Descent" from the band's original demo, and "It Never Gets Easier", a demo from the sessions for their first CD, Straylight Run, although it was then known as "Costello"), a cover of Bob Dylan's "With God on Our Side" and three new songs.
 The CD ended their contract with Victory Records.
 Plans for a live DVD were in the works but were shelved.

 The Needles the Space (2007)

-On June 19, 2007 the band released their second album, The Needles the Space, under Universal Records.
+On June 19, 2007, the band released their second album, The Needles the Space, under Universal Records.

-On December 8, 2007 the band was dropped from Universal Records.
+On December 8, 2007, the band was dropped from Universal Records.

 The band toured in support of Bayside in February and early March, 2008.
-The band toured in support of The Used on the inaugural Get a Life Tour from March 31 through May 11, 2008.
+The band toured in support of The Used on the inaugural Get a Life Tour from March 31 to May 11, 2008.

-On June 3, 2008 Michelle DaRosa announced that she would be leaving Straylight Run to pursue a solo career.
-In her MySpace message, she left the door open to rejoining the band at some future time.
-In late 2008, DaRosa formed the band Destry which also featured Sam Means of the indie rock group The Format, as well as Shaun Cooper from Straylight Run.
+On June 3, 2008, Michelle DaRosa announced that she would leave Straylight Run to pursue a solo career.
+In her Myspace message, she left the door open to rejoining the band at some future time.
+In late 2008, DaRosa formed the band Destry, which also featured Sam Means of the indie rock group The Format, as well as Shaun Cooper from Straylight Run.